-* The Georgia Professional Standards Commission develops the standards for education preparation programs and approves program
+* The Georgia Professional Standards Commission develops the standards for educator preparation programs and approves program

 providers.
 GaPSC does not select GaTAPP Candidates nor intervene in the operation of the programs as long as the program provider

-is meeting Georgia Standards for the Approval of Educator Preparation Provider and Educator Preparation Programs.
+is meeting Georgia Standards for the Approval of Educator Preparation Providers and Educator Preparation Programs.
 Selection of

 GaTAPP Candidates is determined by program providers.